Leah Taylor Roy

-Leah Taylor Roy (' Taylor; born 1960) is a Canadian former politician.
+Leah Taylor Roy (' Taylor; born 1960) is a Canadian politician.
 She served as the member of Parliament (MP) for Aurora—Oak Ridges—Richmond Hill in the House of Commons of Canada from 2021 to 2025 as a member of the Liberal Party.

 Early life and education

 Taylor Roy was born in Newmarket, Ontario.
 She holds a Bachelor of Commerce from the University of Toronto and a Master of Public Policy from Harvard University.

 Professional career

 Before entering politics, Taylor Roy worked at the World Bank, later as a consultant with McKinsey & Company, and then in a family-owned green-energy business.

 Political career

-Taylor Roy was elected as the MP for Aurora—Oak Ridges—Richmond Hill in the 2021 Canadian federal election and served from September 2021 until her defeat in the April 2025 federal election.
+Taylor Roy ran as the Liberal candidate for the riding of Aurora—Oak Ridges—Richmond Hill in the 2019 federal election, but lost to Conservative incumbent Leona Alleslev.
+She ran again in the 2021 election, this time defeating Alleslev.
+In the 2025 election, she lost her seat to the Conservative candidate, Costas Menegakis.

+At the time of the 2025 election, she lived in Aurora, Ontario.